CRINGE! is a show about humiliation. See the feature story in Seven Days, Burlington, Vermont’s alt-weekly.

 Do you have a cringe-worthy story or embarrassing piece of student artwork to share?
 Diary entries, letters, mixtapes, songs: it’s all fair game.

-We want comedians to submit, but also musicians, artists, and anyone who ever wrote/performed/created anything embarrassing.
+Comedians can submit, but also musicians, artists, and anyone who ever wrote/performed/created anything embarrassing.
 So everyone.

 Please submit a concrete pitch of what you’d like to do, and how much time you need.
 Five minutes is a great mark to shoot for.